mvolkmann/blog/src/zig.md

 Runtime safety includes array bounds checking, …

-Zig Software Foundation is a non-profit organization dedicated to improving the craft of software engineering as a whole.

-Zig is a C/C++ compiler toolchain and build system that can be used to simplify maintenance of your existing projects.

-Zig is a simple, powerful programming language that excels in the most demanding environments.

 defer allows specifying freeing of memory immediately after it is allocated. defer runs when its block exits, not only when a function exits

-Work on zig started in August 2015 - first commit.

 About pointer dereference syntax ...
 """